botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ## PrivEsc JSON RoleId

->Access control to the admin interface is based on user roles, and this can lead to IDOR or accessc ontrol security vulnerability.
+>Access control to the admin interface is based on user roles, and this can lead to privilege escalation or accessc ontrol security vulnerability.

->Capture current logged in user email submission request and send to **Intruder**, then add "roleid":§99§ into the JSON body of the request, and fuzz the possible roleid for administrator access role position.
+>Capture current logged in user email change submission request and send to **Intruder**, then add ```"roleid":§99§``` into the JSON body of the request, and fuzz the possible roleid value for administrator access role.

 ```html
 POST /my-account/change-email HTTP/1.1